About the Governor’s Awards

 The Governor’s Awards for the Arts and Humanities honor outstanding individuals and organizations that have made significant contributions to Georgia’s civic and cultural vitality through excellence and service to the arts and humanities.
 Presented by the Office of the Governor in partnership with Georgia Council for the Arts and Georgia Humanities, the Governor’s Awards recognize the value of the arts and humanities in the creation of a thriving economy and their contributions to education, innovation, growth and quality of life.
 The Governor’s Awards pay tribute to the most distinguished citizens and organizations that have demonstrated a lifetime commitment to work in these fields.

-About the 2019 Governor’s Awards
+2021 Governor’s Awards

 GCA and Georgia Humanities are currently accepting applications for the 2021 Governor’s Awards.
 The deadline to nominate an individual or organization is August 20, 2021 at 5:00 PM.
 Please read the guidelines for complete information.
 If you have questions, please contact Tina Lilly at firstname.lastname@example.org or 404-962-4827.

 Ten members of Georgia’s arts and humanities communities were awarded with this honor following a competitive selection process from nominations submitted from around the state.
 The recipients represent a diverse group of individuals and organizations that have contributed to and supported the growth of Georgia’s thriving creative industries through community involvement, pioneering programs and long-term financial commitment.

 The recipients of the 2020 Governor’s Awards for the Arts and Humanities are: